Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Introduction

 \section{Introduction}

-Intelligent transportation systems (ITSs) are promising technology for improving drivers/pedestrians safety and the efficiency of transportation~\cite{Hart09}.
+Intelligent transportation systems (ITSs) are promising technology for improving safety for drivers/pedestrians and the efficiency of transportation~\cite{Hart09}.
 In general, vehicle-to-infrastructure (V2I) and vehicle-to-vehicle (V2V) communications play a key role in achieving ITSs.
 These communications are commonly based on narrow-band dedicated short range protocols (DSRC).
-For instance, wireless access in vehicular environments (WAVE) is the protocol suite adopted in the U.S. In WAVE, IEEE 802.11p~\cite{80211p06} is standardized for the media access control (MAC) and physical layers, and it uses 5.9-GHz bandwidth and carrier sense multiple access (CSMA) similar to IEEE~802.11a.
-In addition, IEEE~1609~\cite{160907} designs higher-layer functions such as networking and multichannel operations.
+For instance, wireless access in vehicular environments (WAVE) is the protocol suite adopted in the U.S. In WAVE, IEEE 802.11p~\cite{80211p06} is standardized for the media access control (MAC) and physical layers.

-Cooperative vehicle safety (CVS) systems~\cite{CVS} can be considered as one of the key applications of ITSs.
-CVS systems, working on DSRC protocols, include many applications such as cooperative collision warning, electronic emergency brake lights, and slow/stopped vehicle alerts~\cite{Huan10}.
-In these systems, vehicles periodically broadcast their information e.g., car positions (Global Positioning System; GPS), speed, braking status, traffic status, and emergency information.
-By exchanging the information, vehicles can track the positions of other vehicles and avoid traffic congestion, collisions, or unknown hazards.
-CVS systems has been attracting much attention in recent decades because their rich applications will drastically change our lives.
+Cooperative vehicle safety (CVS) systems~\cite{CVS} are one of the key applications of ITSs using V2V communications.
+CVS systems include many applications such as cooperative collision warning and emergency brake lights~\cite{Huan10}.
+In these systems, vehicles periodically broadcast their information e.g., positions (Global Positioning System; GPS), speed, and braking status, so that vehicles can track the positions of other vehicles and avoid traffic congestion, collisions, or unknown hazards.
+CVS systems have been attracting much attention in recent decades because these applications will drastically change our lives.